Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,5234.485233,5238.267007.md

 # [February 20th, 2019 Livestream](../2019-02-20.md)
 ## Q&A: Weather confirmed?
 https://youtube.com/embed/CB9bSigNYH8?autoplay=1&start=5234&end=5239
-This question was possibly duplicated with a more recent answer: [September 14th, 2021 Livestream Q&A: Have you considered adding Weather effects to the game?](./yt-sNZLo0Q6lBg.md) [https://www.youtube.com/watch?v=sNZLo0Q6lBg](https://www.youtube.com/watch?v=sNZLo0Q6lBg)
+This question was possibly duplicated with a more recent answer: [October 12th, 2021 Livestream Q&A: Will there ever be rain and extreme Weather in Satisfactory?](./yt-ukLbdvyFk-E.md) [https://www.youtube.com/watch?v=ukLbdvyFk-E](https://www.youtube.com/watch?v=ukLbdvyFk-E)

 ### Topics